Part 17: Ground-based SSA with EOIR

 3. This generates an image that represents the radiometric input to the sensor.
 You will see some white dots and gray dots against a black background.

-4. Right-click the sensor scene.
+4. Right-click on the sensor scene.

-5. Select Details.... in the shortcut menu.
+5. Select Details... in the shortcut menu.

-9. Click Apply.
+10. Click Apply.

-10. For the Sensor Output processing level, the raw sensor data and image can be saved out at every animation step.
+11. For the Sensor Output processing level, the raw sensor data and image can be saved out at every animation step.
 You can save the data in each sensor click to a file by selecting Pixel Spectral Data on the EOIR Scene Visual Details page.
 You can then compound these images to create a movie or run through external image processing software for further analysis.

-BGRY color map
+EOIR Sensor SCENE with BGRY color map

-11. Click around the scene to display information on the EOIR Scene Visual Details window for each pixel.
+12. Click around the scene to display information on the EOIR Scene Visual Details window for each pixel.

-12. Click one of the stars to get more details on this object.
+13. Click one of the stars to get more details on this object.

 Inserting a Satellite object

-1. Insert a Satellite () object using the Orbit Wizard () method.
+2. Insert a Satellite () object using the Orbit Wizard () method.

-2. Set the following in the Orbit Wizard:
+3. Set the following options in the Orbit Wizard:

 Type Circular